Milliman-PRM/publications/Condition_Recommender/Recommender_white_paper_draft.md

 ![Chronic Condition Predictions](eval_chronic.png "Chronic Condition Predictions")\

 The illustration below demonstrates prediction accuracy, now focusing on non-chronic conditions.
+Because of the higher intensity level required in care, non-chronic conditions are more likely to be coded at the time the illnesses arises.

 ![Non-Chronic Condition Predictions](eval_non_chronic.png "Non-Chronic Condition Predictions")\

+For both the chronic and non-chronic conditions, the recommender model outperforms the popularity model.
+Although not captured in this metric, it's important to note that predictions from the recommender model are unique at the patient-level.
+On the other hand, a popularity-based model performs well for a population-wide view, but is likely less meaningful at a patient level.

 ## Case Study